n8n-io/n8n-docs/docs/integrations/builtin/credentials/notion.md

 To configure this credential, you'll need:

-- An **Internal Integration Secret**: To generate an integration secret, [create a Notion integration](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion){:target=_blank .external-link}.
-Once your integration is created, visit the **Secrets** tab to get your integration secret.
+- An **Internal Integration Secret**

+To generate an integration secret, [create a Notion integration](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion){:target=_blank .external-link} and grab the integration secret from the **Secrets** tab:

+1. Go to your Notion [integration dashboard](https://www.notion.com/my-integrations){:target=_blank .external-link}.
+2. Select the **+ New integration** button.
+3. Enter a **Name** for your integration, for example `n8n integration`.
+If desired, add a **Logo**.
+4. Select **Submit** to create your integration.
+5. Open the **Capabilities** tab.
+Make sure you select these capabilities:
+    - `Read content`
+    - `Update content`
+    - `Insert content`
+    - `User information without email addresses`
+6. Be sure to **Save changes**.
+7. Select the **Secrets** tab.
+8. Copy the **Internal Integration Token** and add it as your n8n **Internal Integration Secret**.
 Refer to [Get your API secret](https://developers.notion.com/docs/create-a-notion-integration#get-your-api-secret){:target=_blank .external-link} for more information.

+For your integration to interact with Notion, you must [share a Notion page with the integration](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions){:target=_blank .external-link}.
+To share a page with an integration:

+1. Visit the page in your Notion workspace.
+2. Select the ••• menu at the top right of a page.
+3. Scroll down to **Add connections**.
+4. Use the search bar to find and select your integration from the dropdown list.

+Once you share at least one page with the integration, you can start making API requests.
+If the page isn't shared, any API requests made will respond with an error.

 Refer to the [Internal integration auth flow setup documentation](https://developers.notion.com/docs/authorization#internal-integration-auth-flow-set-up){:target=_blank .external-link} for further explanation.